 This will add the user to the group as a Member.
 To alter any user's permission beyond this, click either the Member button or the Admin button to change the user's permission.

 Members of a group have the ability to view any object (meeting, resource, action) that the Group has been granted access to see.
+Members are included in the group's Diversity Reporting.

 Important Note: Group Admin permissions ONLY affect the actual Group itself.
 Setting a Group on a Meeting, Action, Resources, etc., will NOT make the Group Administrator an Admin on an item.